 Communication with key suppliers and partners – It is clearly important to keep in contact with customers during the Olympics, but communication with suppliers and third parties should also be maintained.
 Insist that suppliers video-enable the key individuals or locations that manage your product supply chain, making them accessible and accountable via video.

-Better and faster decision-making from boardroom to factory floor - Video has always helped people make smarter and faster decisions; it is human nature to interact visually.
+Better and faster decision-making from boardroom to factory floor – Video has always helped people make smarter and faster decisions, reduce workplace stress; it is human nature to interact visually.
 Taking video to more locations, putting video on more desks, and making video more mobile makes collective decision making a reality, especially when executives are sometimes thousands of miles apart.
 And if you combine the use of video with advanced decision making tools, such as business analytics, executives can see each other and real-time business data, all from their desktop or room environment.

 What your business should be doing right now?